Computer Science Courses

 CS 481 - Professional Practicum in Computer Science

 Special projects under staff supervision on professional practicum in computer science, with near-term economic benefit.
 Repeatable to a maximum of 3 credit hours.
-Prerequisite: CS or CIS junior or senior student in good standing; consent of department chair.
+Prerequisites: CS or CIS junior or senior student in good standing; consent of department chair.

 CS 490 - Capstone Project I

 Applies the concepts and skills learned by undergraduate computer science majors at Bradley University.
 Students are required to work on a team on a significant software project.
-Prerequisite: CS 370, CS 390 or equivalents.
+Prerequisites: CS 370, CS 390 or equivalents.